ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 # Managing Backups
 {: #dashboard-backups}

-{{site.data.keyword.databases-for-postgresql_full}} backups are accessible from the _Backups_ tab of your service dashboard.
+Backups for {{site.data.keyword.databases-for}} deployments are accessible from the _Backups_ tab of your deployment's dashboard.

 - Backups are available for 30 days.
 - Backups cannot be deleted.